 - Ensure that the meal cart for each unit is staged in the same location to maintain continuity in workflow.

-- Communicates with room service associates to ensure the meal cart is delivered to units in a timely manner.
+- Communicates with cart transporters and room service associates to ensure the meal cart is delivered to units in a timely manner.

 Bachelor's degree in Food Service Management, Dietetics, HRI or equivalent.
 Reasonable knowledge of methods, procedures, equipment, safety, and food handling principles and practices used in the preparation and service of food.
 At least one year of progressively responsible supervisory experience in a food service setting, some of which is with bargained for staff is preferred.
 Good oral and written communication and organizational skills.
 A customer-focused attitude is a must.
 Knowledge of Total Quality Management philosophies and techniques.
 Knowledge of/experience with cook/chill/rethermialization systems.
 Must have completed and passed the ServSafe Certification within the last five years, or within one year of hire.